DBFBlackbull/wow-macros/Vanilla 1.12/Warrior-macros.md

 # Macros for World of Warcraft Vanilla 1.12
-Many macros uses a magic number for actions, ie. `IsCurrentAction(40)` or `UseAction(40)`.
+Many macros uses a magic number for actions, ie.
+- `IsCurrentAction(40)`
+- `UseAction(40)`
+- `PickupInventoryItem(16)`
+- `EquipCursorItem(17)`

 In order to figure out where that number is on your UI use the following picture

 ![WoW Actionbar Slotnumbers](https://github.com/DBFBlackbull/wow-macros/raw/master/img/wow-actionsbar-slotnumbers.jpg)

+Other macros that work with the backpack uses magic numbers like this: `PickupContainerItem(4,3)`.
+Here the first number `4` is the bag / container to look for, where the bag furthest to the left is container `4` and the starting backpack that the character starts with is container `0`.
+The next number is the slot inside that bag that the macro is trying to pick up.
+All the numbers are here:

 ![WoW Bags Slotnumbers](https://github.com/DBFBlackbull/wow-macros/raw/master/img/wow-bag-slots-v1.png)

 ## Basics